Fadi Ghandour

-Fadi Ghandour (born 1959) is a Jordanian-Lebanese entrepreneur, investor, and philanthropist.
+Fadi Ghandour (born 1959) is a Lebanese Jordanian entrepreneur, investor, and philanthropist.
 He is the Executive Chairman of Wamda, a platform that builds and invests in entrepreneurship ecosystems across the Middle East and North Africa, Turkey and East Africa through Ecosystem Development programs and a venture capital fund investing in technology-enabled companies that operate in these markets.

 Early life and education

 The son of Ali Ghandour, founder of Royal Jordanian Airlines, and Altaf Daher, Fadi Ghandour was born in Beirut in 1959.
 He graduated from George Washington University in Washington, D.C. in 1981.